AlbertUlysses/powerlifting-eda/README.md

 # powerlifting-eda

-Jupyter notebook that runs some exploratory data analysis on a dataset that I prevoisly cleaned up.
-The notebook explains each step and function.
+This Jupyter notebook picks up from a previous project: https://github.com/AlbertUlysses/Clean_data .
+It runs exploratory data analysis on the dataset.
+The notebook explains each step and function used.

 ## Installation